PreciousSithole/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints the user groups
+Script that prints changes to new file owner